Vutshi/GHZ-bench/README.md

 # GHZ-bench

 This is a simple benchmark created while studying different ways of optimization for x86 and e2k architechtures.
-It features the main loop of a program performing quantum mechanical calculations to evaluate noise properties of a quantum interferometer employing a cascade of GHZ states.
+It features the main loop of a program evaluating noise properties of a quantum interferometer employing a cascade of GHZ states.

 ## Build